Technology, Accessibility, and Design

 - Support tools for parents, caregivers, or teachers of people with visual disabilities.

-November/December 2017: If you are interested in working with a student team, please send an email to Caitrin Lynch (firstname.lastname@example.org) and Paul Ruvolo (email@example.com) and tell us your ideas.
-Or leave a voicemail at 781-292-2564 and we can make a plan to talk on the telephone.
-Even if you only have a general sense of a potential project, we can work with you to develop your idea for the course.
-Assuming that there is a good fit, we will then work with you to craft a project description.
+December 2018: If you are interested in working with a student team, please send me (Paul Ruvolo) an email (firstname.lastname@example.org) and we can discuss your ideas.
+Or call the number 650-279-8868 to speak with me (Paul directly.
+Even if you only have a general sense of a potential project, I can work with you to develop your idea for the course.
+Assuming that there is a good fit, I will then work with you to craft a project description.

-March 2018: Students will choose projects and assemble teams, and we’ll put your team in touch with you.
+February 2019: Students will choose projects and assemble teams, and I'll put your team in touch with you.

 Frequently asked questions